Skip to main content

 Block Island, Rhode Island

 They don’t call Rhode Island “The Ocean State” for nothing.
 Don’t let its diminutive size fool you.
 It boasts a staggering amount of coastline.
-But some of the best beaches are actually offshore.
+But some of its best beaches are actually offshore.
 Head to Block Island (Little Rhody’s answer to Martha’s Vineyard), where much of the island is officially preserved, guaranteeing a pristine feeling to it all.
-Take the steep 141 wooden steps down to Mohegan Bluffs — arguably the most beautiful beach in New England and one of the most beautiful in the country.
-It’s ideal for everything from sunbathing to hiking to surfing.
+Take the steep 141 wooden steps down to Mohegan Bluffs — arguably the most beautiful beach in New England and one of the best beaches in the U.S. It’s ideal for everything from sunbathing to hiking to surfing.

 Ocracoke Island